Do you remember getting your first bad grade?

 Perhaps by asking life-changing questions, our current world of quick profits, material gain and “the fast life” can come to a halt and make way for more love and peace.

-I believe every time I shun breaks, stress about my to-do list or feel I must be #1, I’ve fallen into the trap of consumerism.
+Every time I shun breaks or stress about my to-do list, I’ve fallen into the trap of consumerism.

 When that happens, I take a deep breath and contemplate: